jefflund/archive/README.md

 * input - shows how both ifstream and cin are just istream's
 * register - classes in cash register example (similar to lab 8)
 * shapes - demonstrates inheritance and virtual methods
+* vector - demonstrates operator overloading with a (mathematical) vector class